dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/new-android-specific-features.md

 ### Follow-Up (New 2.5)

-The 'Follow UO'Filter allowes the user to filter out the TEIs that have been marked as 'Follow-up'.
+The 'Follow Up' filter allowes the user to filter out the TEIs that have been marked as 'Follow-up'.
 TEIs can be marked to be followed up in the TEI Dashbaord.

 ### Filtering added in TEI Dashboard: { #capture_app_generic_filter_tei }